Murray Davidson

 Murray Davidson (born 7 March 1988) is a Scottish former footballer who played as a midfielder.
-He is most associated with a 14-year spell at St Johnstone, having started his career at Livingston.
+He is most associated with a 14-year spell at St Johnstone, for whom he played over 300 league games, having started his career at Livingston.
 Davidson also played on loan for Cowdenbeath.
 He once played for Scotland in 2012.

 Early career

 Born in Edinburgh, Davidson grew up in the small Borders town of Innerleithen to Ronnie and Liz Davidson.
 He attended Peebles High School.

 Davidson began playing football at the local sports club Leithen Vale, in the same team as Ross Campbell, who would go on to represent Hibernian and Dunfermline Athletic, and Steven Notman, who was to play for Hibernian and Berwick Rangers.
 The team was the most successful in the sports club's history, winning countless trophies both at home and abroad, and a number of the boys, including Davidson, went on to play at a higher level.
-After appearing for Leithen Vale, he joined Livingston at sixteen years old and started his senior career with.
-However, his start at Livingston suffered a setback when Davidson suffered a "prolonged injuries", but he managed to overcome the injuries.
+After appearing for Leithen Vale, he joined Livingston at sixteen years old and started his senior career with the club.
+However, his start at Livingston suffered a setback when Davidson suffered "prolonged injuries", but he managed to overcome the injuries.

 Club career

 Livingston

 Davidson made his Livingston debut, coming on as a substitute for Graham Dorrans in the 85th minute, in a 2–1 win against his future club, St Johnstone, on 25 November 2006.
-He made another appearance for the club, also coming on as a 1–1 draw against Clyde on 9 December 2006.
+He made another appearance for the club, also as a substitute, in a 1–1 draw against Clyde on 9 December 2006.
 By the time Davidson was loaned out, he made only two appearances in the 2006–07 season.
-A month later, Davidson Davidson moved on loan to Scottish Third Division club Cowdenbeath.
+A month later, Davidson moved on loan to Scottish Third Division club Cowdenbeath.
 He made his debut for the club, starting the whole game, in a 1–1 draw against Greenock Morton on 27 January 2007.
 Davidson made five appearances for The Blue Brazil.
 He later spoke about his time at Cowdenbeath, stating the loan move helped his career and development.

 In the 2007–08 season, Davidson made his first appearance of the season against Dundee on 11 March 2008, only for him to receive his first red card of his professional career for a second bookable offence, as Livingston loss 5–2.
 After serving a one match suspension, he returned to the first team, coming on as a second-half substitute, against Greenock Morton on 22 March 2008, only for him to receive a straight red card at the last minute of the game for a serious foul play, in a 1–1 draw.
 On the last game of the 2007–08 season, Davidson made six appearances and scored his first career goal – once more playing against St Johnstone– in the final game of the season, in a 5–2 loss.
 At the end of the 2007–08 season, he made six appearances and scoring once in all competitions.
 Following this, Davidson signed a two-year deal with the club.